Table of Contents

 • New events: triggers when a new record is added

-These triggers only work with records created, updated and deleted in your Live App.
-These triggers will not be initiated by records created, updated or deleted in your Builder.
+Note: These triggers only work with records created, updated, and deleted in your Live App.
+These triggers will not be initiated by records created, updated, or deleted in the Builder.

-• Records created on an object (via the Builder or with the API)
+• Records created on a table (via the Builder or with the API)

 • Records created via form record rules